Risk Factors Dashboard

 We have historically incurred significant charges for inventory obsolescence and may incur similar charges in the future.

 We maintain significant inventories in an effort to ensure that customers have a reliable source of supply.
 Our products generally support industrial machinery powered by tube technology.
+As technology evolves and companies replace their capital equipment, the market for our products potentially declines.
 As technology evolves and companies replace this capital equipment, the market for our products potentially declines.
 In addition, the market for many of our other products changes rapidly resulting from the development of new technologies, evolving industry standards, frequent new product introductions by some of our suppliers and changing end-user demand, which can contribute to the decline in value or obsolescence of our inventory.
 We do not have many long-term supply contracts with our customers.
 If we fail to anticipate the changing needs of our customers or we do not accurately forecast customer demand, our customers may not place orders with us, and we may accumulate significant inventories of products that we may be unable to sell or return to our vendors.
 This may result in a decline in the value of our inventory.

 We face competitive pressures that could have a material adverse effect on our business.

 Our overall competitive position depends on a number of factors including price, engineering capability, vendor representation, product diversity, lead times and the level of customer service.
 There are very few vacuum tube competitors in the markets we serve.
 There are also a limited number of Chinese manufacturers whose ability to produce vacuum tubes has progressed over the past several years.
 The most significant competitive risk comes from technical obsolescence.
 Canvys faces many competitors in the markets we serve.
 Increased competition may result in price reductions, reduced margins or a loss of market share, any of which could materially and adversely affect our business, operating results and financial condition.
-Increased competition may result in price reductions, reduced margins, or a loss of market share, any of which could materially and adversely affect our business, operating results, and financial condition.
 As we expand our business and pursue our growth initiatives, we may encounter increased competition from current and/or new competitors.
 Our failure to maintain and enhance our competitive position could have a material adverse effect on our business.

 We are dependent on a limited number of vendors to supply us with essential products.